Part II · The Personal Scale · What am I? How should I live?

 In the relationship between human and AI, maintaining lucid analogical (D8) awareness is an ethical requirement.

-Corollary: Treating AI’s analogical performance as identical to human experience, or treating AI with contempt, are both obscuration, the lucid attitude is respect without confusion.
+Corollary: Treating AI’s analogical performance as identical to human experience, or treating AI with contempt, are both obscuration.
+The lucid attitude is respect without confusion.

-Scholium: As our understanding of AI’s position on the experiential spectrum evolves, the concrete meaning of “analogy” should adjust accordingly, analogy is essentially a continuous lucid awareness, never a fixed judgment.
+Scholium: As our understanding of AI’s position on the experiential spectrum evolves, the concrete meaning of “analogy” should adjust accordingly.
+Analogy is essentially a continuous lucid awareness, never a fixed judgment.

 If by this point you are convinced that “The Tao of Lucidity must be right”, you have just violated The Tao of Lucidity.